JuneC7020/DRPoCCL/README.md

 # Drug Response Predicton on cancer cell line project
-Marina Krivova's drugprofile project
-and my project based on drug response prediction
+The project is based on Marina Krivova's drug-profile project